Blink and Blink XT Camera ReviewBy - 06/24/2017

 |Sensors||Motion and Temperature||Motion and Temperature|

 The two cameras can work alone or together, but either way, you’ll need to connect them to a Sync Module, a separate device that remains plugged into a power source.
 If you’re planning to buy a Blink camera, wait.
-The new Sync Module, launching soon, is superior to the existing module.
+The new Sync Module, estimated to launch Q1FY18, is superior to the existing module.
 First of all, it includes a 4G chip.
 Though you must pay to activate the chip, having the option is worth the wait.
 When the chip is activated, the Sync Module, and thus the cameras, will work if your internet is down and even if the power is out thanks to battery backup.
 Second, the new Sync is compatible with both professional monitoring and a fresh line of security sensors.
 If you choose to stick with the original Sync Module, it can support both the original Blink and Blink XT, but not the company’s new line of products and services.